ulfschneider/breakdown/README.md

 fields: parentkey
 ```

+## A word of caution

-> **A word of caution:** Whenever you change the configuration of your ```.bkdn``` file, your direct next step should be to pull the data from JIRA that is described by your configuration.
-Otherwise you might run into inconsistence issues when changing contents in Atom and pushing back those changes to JIRA!
+Whenever you change the configuration of your ```.bkdn``` file, your direct next step should be to pull the data from JIRA that is described by your configuration.
+Otherwise you might run into inconsistencies when changing contents in Atom and pushing back those changes to JIRA!

 ## Pulling from JIRA